 - Especially relevant is to get there as early as you can.
 Or else the sheer number of tourists will spoil your experience.
 Try to be there at 09:00 AM, when they open for the public.

-Making Of “Antoni Gaudi in Barcelona”
+Behind the scenes of “Antoni Gaudi in Barcelona”

 This visit to Barcelona allowed me to try out my Olympus OM-D E-M1, which I had recently converted to “Full Spectrum”.
 Read more about this type of conversion in my article The Infrared Photography Tutorial.
 Equipped with a broad range of filters, I could choose between visible light pictures and various types of infrared pictures.
 Whether they are all useful or not will eventually be the subject of a separate article.